vadimkholodilo/AWS-VPN/README.md

 # AWS-VPN
-Wireguard VPN on AWS with graphical interface
+Wireguard VPN on AWS with the graphical user interface